 - Repeatable: Every time you run a test, you should get the same results.
 External data providers or concurrency difficulties could cause intermittent failures.

-- Self-validating: Tests should be entirely automated and self-validating.
+- Self-validating: Better create tests in an automated and self-validating way.
 Instead of relying on a programmer’s interpretation of a log file, the output should be either “pass” or “fail.”

-- Timely: Depending on whether you do Unit Testing or UI Testing you should try to develop your tests along with the features of the application.
-Unit Tests can be written even before the feature is implemented.
-That’s called test-driven development.
+- Timely: Depending on whether you do Unit Testing or UI Testing, try to develop your tests along with the features of the application.
+You can write Unit Tests even before you implement a feature.
+We call that test-driven development.